Overcome FOMO (Fear of Missing Out) in 7 Steps

 On a personal level, I am a maximizer who suffers from an intense desire to always seek the highest and best use of my time.
 As I’ve written extensively about in the past, I constantly ask myself the question, “What is it time for now?”

 When I can quickly ascertain an answer, this question guides my productivity and happiness.
 On the other hand, when analysis paralysis sets in, I often find myself in a deep funk.
-Typically, Mrs. Superhero kicks me out of the house and tells me to go for a run when this happens.
+Typically, my wife kicks me out of the house and tells me to go for a run when this happens.

 SOCIAL MEDIA CONNECTION